-The answer to that question follows from the unique earnings model of the financial guaranty insurance industry.
-When a financial guarantor writes a new financial guaranty policy, it does not earn the full amount of the premium immediately; rather, when a policy is written, the upfront premium it receives (plus the present value of any future premiums it expects to receive) is recorded on its balance sheet as the unearned premium reserve, which we refer to as the UPR.
+When a financial guarantor writes a new financial guaranty policy, it does not earn the full amount of the premium immediately; rather, when a policy is written, the upfront premium it receives (plus the present value of future premiums) is recorded on its balance sheet as the unearned premium reserve, which we refer to as the UPR.
 This UPR is earned over the term of the insured obligation, often as long as 20, 30 or even 40 years.
-In 2020, for example, only approximately 5% of the premiums we earned in 2020 related to new financial guaranty policies we wrote in 2020, and the rest was earned from our previously established UPR.
+For example, only approximately 3% of the premiums we earned in 2021 related to new financial guaranty policies we wrote in 2021, and the rest was earned from our previously established UPR.
 Because the volume and pricing of new financial guaranty business written in a particular year has only a small impact on premium earnings for that year, most of our operating income from our core financial guaranty business may be forecast based on projections with respect to the very significant UPR that we earn as our insured portfolio amortizes.

 Despite the relative predictability of the contribution of our primary financial guaranty business to our core operating income per diluted share and core operating return on equity, we consider the financial performance goals we set for these measures to be challenging due to potential uncertainties in the broader market and environment.
-Those uncertainties include unexpected changes to investment rates, level of refunding activity and unexpected loss development.
+Those uncertainties include unexpected loss development, level of refunding activity, unexpected mark-to-market movements of investments in alternative investments, and unexpected changes to investment rates.
 In addition, variability of our share price and availability of funds for share repurchases may add to the challenges of reaching these goals.